Smenkhkare

 Smenkhkare (alternatively romanized Smenkhare, Smenkare, or Smenkhkara; meaning "Vigorous is the soul of Re") was an ancient Egyptian pharaoh of unknown background who lived and ruled during the Amarna Period of the 18th Dynasty.
-Smenkhkare was the husband to Meritaten, the daughter of his likely co-regent, Akhenaten.
-Since the Amarna period was subject to a large-scale condemnation of memory by later pharaohs, very little can be said of Smenkhkare with certainty, and he has hence been subject to immense speculation.
+Smenkhkare was married to Meritaten, the daughter of Akhenaten, Smenkhkare's probable co-regent.
+Since the Amarna period was subject to a large-scale condemnation of memory by later pharaohs, very little can be said with certainty about Smenkhkare, who therefore remains subject to immense speculation.

+Some researchers believe that Smenkhkare was the same person as female pharaoh Neferneferuaten, while others maintain they were two different individuals.
+This article follows the stance that Smenkhkare was a male ruler, separate from Neferneferuaten.

 Origin and family

-Smenkhkare's origins are unknown.
+Smenkhkare's origins are debated.
 It is assumed that he was a member of the royal family, likely either a brother or son of the pharaoh Akhenaten.
 If he was Akhenaten's brother, his mother was likely either Tiye or Sitamun.
 If a son of Akhenaten, he was presumably an older brother of Tutankhamun, as he succeeded the throne ahead of him; his mother was likely an unknown, lesser wife.
 An alternative suggestion, based on objects from the tomb of Tutankhamun, is that Smenkhkare was the son of Akhenaten's older brother, Thutmose and an unknown woman, possibly one of his sisters.

 Smenkhkare is known to have married Akhenaten's eldest daughter, Meritaten, who was his Great Royal Wife.
 Inscriptions mention a King's Daughter named Meritaten Tasherit, who may be the daughter of Meritaten and Smenkhkare.
 Furthermore, Smenkhkare has been put forth as a candidate for the mummy in KV55.
 If so, he would be the father of Tutankhamun.

 Reign as pharaoh

 Length of reign

 Clear evidence for a sole reign for Smenkhkare has not yet been found.
 There are few artifacts that attest to his existence at all, and so it is assumed his reign was short.
 A wine docket from "the house of Smenkhkare" attests to Regnal Year 1.
 A second wine docket dated to Year 1 refers to him as "Smenkhkare, (deceased)" and may indicate that he died during his first regnal year.

 Some Egyptologists have speculated about the possibility of a two- or three-year reign for Smenkhkare based on a number of wine dockets from Amarna that lack a king's name but bear dates for regnal years 2 and 3.
-However, they could belong to the other female Amarna king who had an attested Year 3 such as Neferneferuaten and are not definitive proof either way.
+However, they could belong to the other, female, Amarna king who had an attested Year 3 such as Neferneferuaten and are not definitive proof either way.